HomeArticle

 02 Breaking the Deadlock: Achieving Omni - Zoning in Mini LED

-Among the three difficulties, the first problem to be solved was the contrast dilemma caused by the lack of dark - field details.
+Among the three dilemmas, the first problem to be solved was the contrast dilemma caused by the lack of dark - field details.

-The Mini LED solution is similar to the self - illumination of OLED pixels, precisely matching the brightness changes of the picture.
-Each small area has independent light control, allowing the corresponding area of the black field to be completely turned off and the high - light area to be individually brightened, while retaining the cost and lifespan advantages of LCD technology.
+The Mini LED solution, like the self - emission of OLED pixels, precisely matches the light and dark changes of the picture.
+Each small area can control the light independently, completely turning off the corresponding backlight zones in the dark areas and brightening the high - light areas separately, while retaining the cost and lifespan advantages of LCD technology.

-In terms of material cost, an increase in zones directly doubles the number of lamp beads; in terms of driving cost, each zone needs to be independently controlled, so the cost of the driving chip doubles accordingly; in terms of the process, the layout accuracy requirements for tens of thousands of lamp beads are extremely high, making the proofing of the lamp board much more difficult.
-In addition, to control tens of thousands of zones simultaneously, the demand for the algorithm and computing power of the chip also increases significantly.
+In terms of material cost, an increase in zones directly doubles the number of lamp beads; in terms of driving cost, each zone needs to be independently controlled, and the cost of the driving chip doubles accordingly; in terms of process, the layout accuracy of tens of thousands of lamp beads is extremely high, which greatly increases the difficulty of lamp board prototyping.
+In addition, to control tens of thousands of zones simultaneously, the demand for the algorithm computing power of the chip will also increase significantly.

 To solve these problems, in 2021, TCL established the Pangu Laboratory.
-In this 1600 - square - meter laboratory, top global display talents gathered, with nearly 50% being post - graduates, covering multiple fields such as LED chips, quantum dot materials, and optical design.
+In the 1600 - square - meter laboratory, top global display talents gathered, with nearly 50% having master's or doctoral degrees, covering multiple fields such as LED chips, quantum dot materials, and optical design.

-More importantly, the Pangu Laboratory also built a Mini LED test line, achieving full - process independent R & D from the lamp board process, PCB materials to quantum dot synthesis, and truly realizing a closed - loop verification from materials to finished products.
+More importantly, the Pangu Laboratory also established a Mini LED test line, achieving full - process independent R & D from lamp board technology, PCB materials to quantum dot synthesis, and truly realizing a closed - loop verification from materials to finished products at a groundbreaking level.

-The team was no longer satisfied with using industry - standard components.
-Instead, they delved into the material formula and production process, regarded the lamp board, film, and driving chip as a systematic project for overall optimization, customized core components in cooperation with the industrial chain, and established an insurmountable technological moat.
+The team was no longer satisfied with using industry - standard components but delved into the material formula and production process.
+They regarded the lamp board, diaphragm, and driver chip as a systematic project for overall optimization, customized core components in cooperation with the industrial chain, and established an insurmountable technological moat.

-With the support of this systematic R & D ability, in August 2023, TCL was the first to release the world's largest 115 - inch QD - Mini LED TV, the X11G Max.
+With the support of this systematic R & D ability, in August 2023, TCL took the lead in releasing the world's largest 115 - inch QD - Mini LED TV, the X11G Max.
 This product was equipped with an astonishing 20,736 zones, becoming the first TV in the industry with more than 20,000 backlight zones at that time.

 Moreover, with a ten - fold improvement in zoning performance, TCL always kept the cost at an absolute advantage compared to OLED, far lower than the industry's expectation.

-On the basis of 20,000 zones, TCL also launched the fourth - generation "Condensing Micro - Lens" with a 46.9% improvement in light - control ability, making the light in each single zone more uniform and the zones independent of each other.
+On the basis of 20,000 zones, TCL also launched the fourth - generation "Condensing Microlens" with a 46.9% improvement in light - control ability, making the light in each single zone more uniform and non - interfering between zones.

-Market data also confirms the value brought by technological breakthroughs.
-According to omdia data: in 2024, TCL's Mini LED TV shipments ranked first in the world; TCL's Mini LED TV sales volume ranked first in China for five consecutive years; in 2024, TCL's shipments of 85 - inch and above TVs ranked first in the world; in 2024, TCL's shipments of 98 - inch TVs ranked first in the world.
+Market data also confirmed the value brought by technological breakthroughs.
+According to omdia data, in 2024, TCL's Mini LED TV shipments ranked first in the world; TCL's Mini LED TV sales ranked first in China for five consecutive years; in 2024, TCL's shipments of 85 - inch and above TVs ranked first in the world; in 2024, TCL's shipments of 98 - inch TVs ranked first in the world.

-These achievements laid the best foundation for the birth of the subsequent flagship X11L.
+These achievements laid the best foundation for the birth of the subsequent flagship TV, the X11L.

-03 Acceleration: Industrial Chain Collaboration behind the Extreme Brightness
+03 Acceleration: Industrial Chain Collaboration behind Extreme Brightness

 Based on the omni - zoning, the ultimate goal in the field of light control was set at an aggressive figure - 10,000 nits.

 To date, the peak brightness of flagship mobile phones is still hovering around 3000 nits.
-TCL directly aimed at the highest Dolby standard of 10,000 nits, bringing an unparalleled visual impact.
-This has also reached the limit of human eye perception, and increasing the brightness further will bring limited improvement in visual experience.
+TCL directly targeted the highest standard of Dolby, 10,000 nits, bringing an unparalleled visual impact.
+This has also reached the limit of human eye perception, and further increasing the brightness will bring limited improvement in visual experience.

-Achieving 10,000 nits is not a story of a so - called single - point breakthrough or a flash of inspiration in the traditional sense, but a systematic battle involving the entire industrial chain.
+Achieving 10,000 nits is not a story of a so - called single - point breakthrough out of the blue in the traditional sense but a systematic battle involving the entire industrial chain.

-The luminous efficiency of lamp beads, the load of the driving chip, the stability of the power supply, the accuracy of algorithm control, and the computing power support of the chip all need to be upgraded simultaneously; at the same time, heat dissipation and product aesthetics need to be considered.
-After all, the living - room scenario has extremely high requirements for the appearance design of the TV.
+The luminous efficiency of lamp beads, the load of driver chips, the stability of the power supply, the accuracy of algorithm control, and the computing power support of chips all need to be upgraded simultaneously; at the same time, heat dissipation and product aesthetics need to be considered.
+After all, the living - room scenario has extremely high requirements for the appearance design of TVs.

-In this battle, TCL, leading the entire industrial chain, made all its partners both love and hate it.
+In this battle, TCL, leading the entire industrial chain forward, made all its partners both love and hate it.

-What they love is that TCL really understands technology and the industry and can give professional and feasible suggestions, collaborating with the industrial chain to make progress.
-Many suppliers of quantum dot materials, PCB boards, etc. have had similar experiences: TCL's R & D team would first figure out the technical parameters and process requirements by themselves, form a mature plan, and then hand it over to the industrial chain partners for large - scale production, which not only reduces the R & D risk of suppliers but also improves the production efficiency.
+What they love is that TCL really understands technology and industry and can give professional and feasible suggestions, collaborating with the industrial chain for progress.
+Many suppliers of quantum dot materials, PCB boards, etc. have had similar experiences: TCL's R & D team will first figure out the technical parameters and process requirements by themselves, form a mature solution, and then hand it over to the industrial chain partners for large - scale mass production, which not only reduces the R & D risk of suppliers but also improves the mass - production efficiency.

-What they hate is that TCL understands too well and often puts forward some "tricky" requirements that exceed industry norms.
+What they hate is that TCL understands too well and often puts forward some "tricky" requirements that exceed the industry's norms.

-The attack on the screen layer was "the first to bear the brunt".
+The "front - line" attack on the screen layer was "the first to bear the brunt".

-The tolerance of the screen body became the key bottleneck: to achieve a screen brightness of 10,000 nits, the backlight brightness needs to reach 200,000 nits.
-Such strong light can change the characteristics of the liquid crystal and even affect the optical performance of the transistor circuits in the screen, and there is no ready - made solution in the industry.
+The screen's tolerance became the key bottleneck: to achieve a screen brightness of 10,000 nits, the backlight brightness needs to reach 200,000 nits.
+Such strong light will change the characteristics of the liquid crystal and even affect the optical performance of the transistor circuits in the screen, and there is no ready - made solution in the industry.

-Fortunately, the partner is TCL Huaxing, a panel enterprise under TCL Technology.
-For a long time, TCL Huaxing has maintained high - frequency collaboration with TCL Industrial's Pan - Smart Screen R & D Center, holding technical joint - adjustment meetings every month to synchronize R & D progress and requirements.
+Fortunately, the partner is TCL CSOT, a panel enterprise under TCL Technology.
+For a long time, TCL CSOT has maintained high - frequency collaboration with the TCL Industrial's Pan - Smart Screen R & D Center, holding monthly technical joint - adjustment meetings to synchronize R & D progress and requirements.

-In response to the TFT circuit performance problem, TCL Huaxing immediately organized a team to optimize the manufacturing process, added a light - proof layer to the screen body; at the same time, it developed a targeted strong - light irradiation experiment and established a new test standard, filling a gap in the industry.
+In response to the problem of TFT circuit performance, TCL CSOT immediately organized a team to optimize the process, added a light - proof layer to the screen; at the same time, it developed a targeted strong - light irradiation experiment and established a new testing standard, filling a gap in the industry.

 The advantage of this in - depth collaboration lies not only in the immediate response when encountering difficulties; more importantly, while many competitors can only choose a cost - performance balance solution in the final finished product, TCL Industrial can explore the most suitable screen planning direction and real industrial needs for SQD with its partners in advance.